These Coconut-Salted Caramel Thumbprint Cookies are a sweet and salty dream! Salted caramel is the perfect match for all that toasted coconut!

-I guess I didn’t stray from cookie baking for long.
+I never seem to stray from cookie baking for long.
 But, look at all that toasty coconut and salty caramel.
-How could I resist?
+How could I resist such deliciousness?

 We all know that I bake a lot, but I’ve dialed it way up lately.
 It is the holiday season, after all.
 I decided to take advantage of the presence of plenty of baked goods variety around here to break out the coconut.
 I kinda figured Quinn wouldn’t even notice.

 As much as I love coconut, I love toasted coconut even more.
 These little thumbprints are rolled in coconut, and that coconut gets all toasty in the oven.

 Then, just add a simple caramel filling that’s made with just soft caramels and cream.
 I have become a big fan of Werther’s Original® Baking Caramels.
 I love the flavor, and they’re so simple to unwrap.
 That last part may seem trivial, but it’s pretty important when you need to unwrap 30 or so of them.

 I saved myself a couple of these for myself and sent the rest off to Quinn’s co-workers.
 From all reports, they didn’t last very long.
 I think they now hold the record for fastest empty container.

 1/2 teaspoon salt

 1 & 1/2 cups (339g) unsalted butter, softened